faresZzz/vehicule_detection/README.md

 ## Introduction

-The Vehicle Detection project aims to identify and classify vehicles in images or video streams using machine learning techniques.
-This project leverages various computer vision algorithms and deep learning models to accurately detect vehicles in different environments and conditions.
+The Vehicle Detection project aims to detect and count vehicles in images or video streams of roads using computer vision techniques.
+This project leverages various algorithms to accurately detect vehicles in different environments and conditions.

 ## Running the Scripts